VISID

 Join the Vancouver Island Society of Interior Designers for our signature event of the year that brings together the Vancouver Island Design Community of Interior Designers, Architects, and other industry professionals under one roof for a value packed day of events.

-The morning starts off with three professional development CEUs with a line up of inspirational s ‘Design Duos’ followed by a networking luncheon for attendees and exhibitors.
+The morning starts off with three professional development CEUs with a line up of inspirational designers followed by a networking luncheon for attendees and exhibitors.
 The afternoon kicks off our industry tabletop showcase.
 A great opportunity to see the latest innovative products and connect with industry manufacturers & suppliers.
-The day wraps up with a cocktail party featuring a Q&A session with our internationally recognized keynote speakers Colin & Justin!
+The day wraps up with a cocktail party featuring a Q&A session with our keynote speaker.

 Join us for an exceptional event!